-Figure A1: Particle circularities plotted for the metals Au, Pt, Cu and Ni against the surface equivalent diameter after 1.3 s coagulation time and after 2.2 s and 26.0 s for experiments where particle numbers were sufficiently large.
-The data was fitted with a logistic function to determine a maximal primary particle size for each metal.
+Figure A1.
+Particle circularities plotted for the metals Au, Pt, Cu and Ni against the projected area equivalent diameter after 1.3 s coagulation time and after 2.2 and 26.0 s for experiments where particle numbers were sufficiently large.
+The data were fitted with a logistic function to determine a maximal primary particle size for each metal.
 While Au particles remain spherical up to a size of more than 5 nm, Pt, Cu and Ni begin to form agglomerates below 3.5 nm.
 Errors given in Table 1 are derived from the errors of the fit parameters shown in this figure.

-Figure A2: Contact angle measurements for Au and Pt coated on $TiO_2$ complementary to Figure 5.
-Contact angles of 67 ± 4 degrees and 60 ± 4 degrees were determined for Au and Pt respectively.
+Figure A2.
+Contact angle measurements for Au and Pt coated on TiO2 complementary to Fig. 5.
+Contact angles of $67 \pm 4$ and $60 \pm 4^{\circ}$ were determined for Au and Pt, respectively.

-Figure A3: Aerosol particle number size distributions calculated from TEM micrographs of Ni and Cu NPs.
-The NPs were collected via diffusion for 2h for a coagulation time of 1.3 s and the corresponding aerosol particle distributions were calculated as described for Fig. 4.
+Figure A3.
+Aerosol particle number size distributions calculated from TEM micrographs of Ni and Cu NPs.
+The NPs were collected via diffusion for 2 h for a coagulation time of 1.3 s, and the corresponding aerosol particle distributions were calculated as described for Fig. 4.
 In red, as a comparison, simultaneously measured SMPS particle size distributions are plotted.
 The calculated distribution matches the measured distribution well for particles > 10 nm.
-For < 10 nm particles, the calculated distributions deviate from the SMPS values which can be partially attributed to the limit of detection of the SMPS instrument.
+For < 10 nm particles, the calculated distributions deviate from the SMPS values, which can be partially attributed to the limit of detection of the SMPS instrument.

-Figure A4: Aerosol number size distributions estimated from TEM micrographs of uncoated Pt, Cu and Ni NPs for monomodal (in black, 'Metal only') or bi-modal coagulation with TiO2 NPs ('Metal during coating', in red).
+Figure A4.
+Aerosol number size distributions estimated from TEM micrographs of uncoated Pt, Cu and Ni NPs for mono-modal (in black, "Metal only") or bi-modal coagulation with TiO2 NPs ("Metal during coating", in red).
 No clear difference in particle number concentration and size is visible between the two size distributions for the three metals.
-Errors for the calculation consist of the propagated statistical error from triplicate measurements.
+Errors in the calculation consist of the propagated statistical error from triplicate measurements.

 Figure A5.
-STEM micrographs of lamellas of coated TiO2 films for Au, Pt and Ni.
+STEM micrographs of lamellae of coated $TiO_2$ films for Au, Pt and Ni.
 While coating particles are clearly visible for Au (bright dots) and Pt (dark dots), Ni particles are only visible in EDX mappings (see Fig. 8, main text).
 The bright caps in the Ni micrograph originate from a strong background signal due to sputtering with Au.
-For details, see the method section of the paper.
+For details, see the experiment section of the paper.